his0si/Baekjoon-Algorithm/README.md

 # Baekjoon-Algorithm
-This is a auto push repository for Baekjoon Online Judge Baekjoon ID: his0si
+This is a auto push repository for Baekjoon Online Baekjoon ID: his0si